 Premature Menopause

-Is premature menopause the same as premature ovarian insufficiency (POI)?
+Is premature menopause the same as POI?

-No. In Primary Ovarian Insufficiency: Symptoms & Causes – Overview the (United States) Mayo Clinic note:
+In Primary Ovarian Insufficiency: Symptoms & Causes – Overview the (United States) Mayo Clinic note:

 POI Common or Not